 “We have found if they are able to financially support themselves and their family they are less inclined to stay or go back to an abusive relationship.”

 “We’ve had quite a few vouchers over time,” says mum-of-five Jessica*.
 “I have a lot of kids to feed!
 Without the vouchers we would not have had anything to eat many weeks so we’re very grateful.”

-“My caseworker offered me a grocery voucher and I was like – oh my God, I can’t believe it!” says Evie*, a Moving Forward client for just over two years.
-“It was like a Godsend.
+“My caseworker offered me a grocery voucher and I was like – oh my goodness, I can’t believe it!” says Evie*, a Moving Forward client for just over two years.
+“It was like a godsend.
 I was wondering how I was going to buy food over Christmas and that was the best present ever.
 I’ll never forget that.”

 Gaining an insight into domestic violence

 Foundation staff and supporters sat down with Moving Forward’s staff and clients for lunch, and spoke with domestic violence survivors who were ready to share their stories.

 “It’s hard to leave a relationship after so many years when you’ve got five kids.
 Where are you going to go?
 You’ve got no job, you’ve got nothing left because they’ve stripped you of every bit of dignity,” says Jessica.
 “So you stay.”